 Seek support – if your student is experiencing what you feel is beyond the normal loneliness or difficulty finding a place on campus, encourage him or her to seek out support.
 That could be talking to the RA about how to get more involved, speaking to someone in the University Counseling Center or the Chaplain’s office, or talking to a staff or faculty member.
 There are many sources of help – we just need students to ask for it!

-Final thoughts: It can be uncomfortable (especially if you are an introvert) to put yourself out there and try new things, but if your student hasn’t found his/her group and has NOT tried some of the advice above, perhaps it is time to do something different.
-As the old saying goes: if you always do what you’ve always done, you’ll get what you’ve always gotten.
+Final thoughts: It can be uncomfortable (especially if you are an introvert) to put yourself out there and try new things, but if your student hasn’t found his/her group and has NOT tried some of the advice above, perhaps it is time to try some of these strategies.

 To contact the Office of Family Engagement, please visit our contact page.

 One of the best ways parents/families can help their students is to let them solve their own problems.
 Use the Stop, Drop, and Roll method when your student contacts you with a problem.
 The flyer also lists contact information for serious concerns where family intervention might be appropriate.